Altofts: Education

 Altofts schools are Lee Brigg Infants School, Martin Frobisher Infants School, and Altofts Junior school which celebrated its 30th anniversary in 2008.

 Religious sites

 There are three churches.
 Altofts Methodist Church, opened in 1990, was built when the three Methodist congregations from Lower Altofts, Lock Lane and Upper Altofts amalgamated.
 The church is located on Church Road.
 The Church of St Mary Magdalene is the Anglican parish church for the village, and is Anglo-Catholic in tradition.
 The Hebron is an independent church, also located on Church Road.

 Sport

 Altofts Community Sports Club and playing fields provide for cricket, football and bowls.
 The Cricket Club plays at Lock Lane and is in the Bradford Cricket League.

 Altofts AFC, which was founded in the 1890s, plays in the West Yorkshire Association Football League.

+History

+The name Altofts derives from the Old English aldtofts meaning 'the old curtilages'.

+Altofts was formerly a township in the parish of Normanton, in 1866 Altofts became a separate civil parish, in 1894 Altofts became an urban district, on 1 April 1938 the district and parish was abolished and merged with Normanton.
+In 1931 the parish had a population of 4981.